platipodium/holocene/ReadMe.md

 # Data, MATLAB and R-scripts for the analysis of archaeological C14 and paleoclimate proxy data

-Code and data availability on this repository:  https://github.com/kaiwirtz3/holocene
+Code and data availability on this repository:  https://github.com/kaiwirtz3/holocene, also archived on Zenodo as https://zenodo.org/doi/10.5281/zenodo.10467363.

-The MATLAB and R code enables standalone or parallel processing.

-> On High Performance Computers (HPC) with the SLURM scheduler, parallel processing of batch jobs can be invoked on HPC by `sbatch --array=1-64 slurm.sh`.
+> The MATLAB and R code enables standalone or parallel processing.
+On High Performance Computers (HPC) with the SLURM scheduler, parallel processing of batch jobs can be invoked on HPC by `sbatch --array=1-64 slurm.sh`.

 ## Requirements